openlawteam/tribute-subgraph/README.md

 ## Subgraph Deployment Setup

-In the `subgraph-deployer.ts` script, you will need to add the subgraph slug for all the datasources of each adapter/extension subgraph you want to deploy:
+In the `subgraph-deployer.ts` script, you will need to add the subgraph slug for all the datasources of each adapter and extension subgraph you want to deploy:

 ```
 const SUBGRAPH_SLUGS = {